 - Priming Trap needs to be inspected at every starting season.
-Add more water if necessary. - Check that barbed fitting caps are tight and condensate lines remain clean and secured by hose clamps.
+Add more water if necessary. - Check that condensate line remains clean and secured by hose clamps.

 WE RECOMMEND THAT YOUR UNIT AND EXHAUST/COMBUSTION AIR VENTS BE CHECKED BY A QUALIFIED SERVICE TECHNICIAN ONCE A YEAR.